 By closing Boundary Road in one direction and placing restrictions on the roundabout we are able to increase the number of resources on site, reduce the overall impact on the highway network and maintain the traffic flow along Wallisdown Road.

 To undertake this phase of works, it has also been necessary to close Gillett Road to all vehicles in both directions.

 See map of Boundary Road part-closure and Gillett Road closure

 Work on this phase is expected to continue until 12 December 2020.

 The improvements all form part of a wider scheme to create better transport links across Bournemouth, Christchurch and Poole.

 The main objectives of the scheme are to reduce collisions, improve cycle and pedestrian facilities to encourage sustainable travel at Boundary Roundabout and adjoining Roads; Talbot Avenue, Boundary Road, Wallisdown Road and Gillett Road, Bournemouth.

 These works will include:

-Providing local residents with an indication of what the scheme will look like when completed, a 3D visualisation for the future Boundary Roundabout is available to view here.
+Providing local residents with an indication of what the scheme will look like when completed.
+See 3D visualisation for the future of Boundary Roundabout.

 Boundary Roundabout is being transformed thanks to a £1.6 million in funding secured by Dorset Local Enterprise Partnership (LEP) through the Local Growth Fund together with £313,400 from BCP Council.